Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 ## Quality check

-The quality of a metagenome-assembled genome (MAG) or bin is highly dependent on the depth of sequencing, the abundance of the organism in the community and and how successful the assembly and polishing (if any) was.
+The quality of a metagenome-assembled genome (MAG) or bin is highly dependent on several things:
+- the depth of sequencing
+- the abundance of the organism in the community
+- how successful the assembly was
+- how successful the polishing (if used) was

 In order to determine the quality of a MAG we can look at two different metrics.
+These are:
-These are the completeness (i.e. how much of the genome is captured in the MAG) and contamination (i.e. do all the sequences in the MAG belong to the same organism).
+1. completeness (i.e. how much of the genome is captured in the MAG?) and
+2. contamination (i.e. do all the sequences in the MAG belong to the same organism?).

 We can use the program [CheckM](https://github.com/Ecogenomics/CheckM) to determine the quality of MAGs.
 CheckM uses a collection of domain and lineage-specific markers to estimate completeness and contamination of a MAG.
-Here is a [short youtube video](https://youtu.be/sLtSDs3sh6k) by Dr Robert Edwards that explains how CheckM uses a hidden Markov model to calculate the level of contamination and completeness of bins, based on marker gene sets.
+This [short YouTube video](https://youtu.be/sLtSDs3sh6k) by Dr Robert Edwards explains how CheckM uses a hidden Markov model to calculate the level of contamination and completeness of bins, based on marker gene sets.

-CheckM has multiple different workflows available which are appropriate for different datasets, see [CheckM documentation on Workflows](https://github.com/Ecogenomics/CheckM/wiki/Workflows) for more information.
+CheckM has multiple different workflows available which are appropriate for different datasets.
+See [CheckM documentation on Workflows](https://github.com/Ecogenomics/CheckM/wiki/Workflows) for more information.

-We will be using the lineage workflow here. `lineage_wf` places your bins in a reference tree to determine which lineage it corresponds to in order to use the appropriate marker genes to estimate the quality parameters.
+We will be using the lineage-specific workflow here. `lineage_wf` places your bins in a reference tree to determine which lineage it corresponds to.
+This allows it to use the appropriate marker genes to estimate quality parameters.

+First let's move into our analysis folder.
 ~~~
 cd ~/cs_course/analysis/
 ~~~
 {: .bash}

-CheckM has been pre-installed on the instance so we can check the help documentation for the lineage_wf.
+CheckM has been pre-installed on the instance so we can check the help documentation for the lineage-specific workflow using the `'h` tag..

 ~~~
 checkm lineage_wf -h